rolisv/scala-with-cats/README.md

 Contains code for exercises solved, while going through the book [Scala with Cats](https://underscore.io/books/scala-with-cats/).

-This project is based on [cats-seed.g8](https://github.com/dkim/cats-seed.g8) template.
+This project is based on the [cats-seed.g8](https://github.com/dkim/cats-seed.g8) template.